Coronavirus (the day the church panicked).

 The word Coronavirus comes from the Latin word “crown” which symbolizes authority, power and dominion.
 The Bible says in Matthew 28:18 KJV,

 And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth”.
-In other words Jesus Christ has the power to override the effect and contamination of Coronavirus or any other pathogen.

 Jesus said “Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell” (Matthew 10:28, NIV).